Squab: In cuisine

 In the United States, squab is "increasingly a specialty item", as the larger and cheaper chicken has mostly displaced it.
+In 1942, MFK Fisher quipped in How to Cook a Wolf, "It is not easy to find pigeons, these days.
+Most of the ones you know about in the city are working for the government."
 However, squab produced from specially raised utility pigeons continues to grace the menus of American haute cuisine restaurants such as Le Cirque and the French Laundry, and has enjoyed endorsements from some celebrity chefs.
 Accordingly, squab is often sold for much higher prices than other poultry, sometimes as high as eight USD per pound.

 In Indian cuisine, squab features prominently in the Northeast, such as in the Assamese cuisine.
 Pigeon is usually cooked as curry and is sometimes cooked with banana blossom.
 It is popular among both the tribal and non-tribal populations.
 Pigeon meat is associated with strength, and the pre-colonial Kamarupa Yatra also recommends it for health.
 Pigeon is sacrificed in some Hindu temples, especially in the Shakta tradition, such as in the Kamakhya temple in India, after which it can be eaten.
 A similar practice is followed in Nepal too.
 Pigeon curry is often reserved for special occasions.

 In Chinese cuisine, squab is a part of celebratory banquets for holidays such as Chinese New Year, usually served deep-fried.
 Cantonese-style pigeon is typically braised in soy sauce, rice wine and star anise then roasted with crispy skin and tender meat.
 Squabs are sold live in Chinese marketplaces to assure freshness, but they can also be dressed in two styles.
 "Chinese-style" (Buddhist slaughter) birds retain their head and feet, whereas "New York-dressed" (Confucian slaughter) birds retain their entrails, head and feet.
 The greatest volume of U.S. squab is currently sold within Chinatowns.

 In Indonesian cuisine, especially Sundanese and Javanese, squab is usually seasoned, spiced with coriander, turmeric, garlic and deep fried in a lot of palm oil.
 It is served with sambal (chili sauce), tempeh, tofu, vegetables, and nasi timbel (rice wrapped in banana leaf).

 Despite the relative ease of raising pigeons, squab is "not usually considered" in terms of its potential for food security.
-In parts of the world, squab meat is thought of as distasteful by consumers because they view feral pigeons as unsanitary urban pests.
+In parts of the world, squab meat is thought of as distasteful by some consumers because they view feral pigeons as unsanitary urban pests.
 However, squab meat is regarded as safer than some other poultry products as it harbors fewer pathogens, and may be served between medium and well done.

+Wild birds

+Several species of wild pigeons and doves are used as food; however, all types are edible.

+In Europe, the wood pigeon is commonly shot as a game bird.

+The extinction of the passenger pigeon in North America was at least partly due to shooting for use as food.
+Mrs Beeton's Book of Household Management contains recipes for roast pigeon and pigeon pie, a popular, inexpensive food in Victorian industrial Britain.